Sidstumple/cmd-touch/README.md

 ## [Case](#case)
 The open days of the study Communication & Multimedia Design (CMD) at the University of Applied Sciences Amsterdam are meant to give students insight into what the study entails and what they can expect.
 A notable addition to the open day is the large touchscreen where students can view the curriculum on.
 Multitouch gestures, however, are not well supported on the touchscreen, making it almost impossible to scroll.
-Tapping however works very well and is a fun, interactive way for people to get a clear overview of what CMD has to offer.
+Tapping does work and is a fun, interactive way for people to get a clear overview of what CMD has to offer.
 The challenge I took on was making the website easily navigatable, inviting to look at, informative and easy to maintain for the administrator.

 ## [Feature list](#feature-list)
 * CMS